- Download our Moving to Turkey Guide (PDF)

-Expats doing business in Turkey will find themselves in a unique and dynamic business environment.
-With the country at the crossroads of Asia and Europe and its access to the Middle East, Turkey is a melting pot of Western, Eastern and Arabic influences.
+Expats doing business in Turkey will find themselves in a complex and fast-paced business environment.
+With the country situated at the crossroads of Asia and Europe, Turkey is a compelling setting where Western and Eastern influences intersect with Arabic culture.

-Due to its political and economic stability, and its strategic geographic location, it has been seen by many international investors as the stepping stone to Central Asia and the Middle East.
-As such, many international organisations have set up regional offices in Turkey, particularly in the capital, Ankara, and Istanbul.
+Due to its recent shift back to more orthodox economic policies and its strategic geographic location, it is seen by many international investors as a key stepping stone to Central Asia and the Middle East.
+As such, many international organisations have set up regional offices in Turkey, particularly in the capital, Ankara, and in Istanbul.

-Doing business in Turkey is not overly complicated, but expats need to have a good grasp of the local business environment and the country’s unique cultural and social dynamics.
+Doing business in Turkey is not overly complicated, but you will need a good grasp of the local business environment and the country’s unique cultural and social norms.

 Fast facts